hermanwongkm/AlgoPratice/readme.md

 **Common String problems**
 1. Replace and remove: replace all As with Ds and all delete all Bs.
 The idea is count the required space, which is array + 2As and delete all the Bs.
 This is done first by a forward iteration, Then we do a backwards iteration.
 Filling up the array backwards.
+2. Reverse a string: The solution is to first, reverse the entire string.
+So now.
+What is messed up is that each word is individually reversed.
+However, each word has the correct length.
+So now you just have to reverse individual words.

 **Common Strategies**
 1. Can I use a Hashset or a HashMap to store values that you want to find?